aaron-m-cohen/aaron-m-cohen/README.md

 * I have future plans to work on a web-based text editor designed to help writers with [Constrained Writing](https://en.wikipedia.org/wiki/Constrained_writing).

 ## 💬 Ask me about
-* Why Math/CS and creative writing aren't as different as you'd think
+* Why Math and Computer Science and creative writing aren't as different as you'd think
-* Experimental languages or literature (and why they serve a similar purpose in the culture)
+* Experimental programming languages or literature (and why they serve a similar purpose in the culture)
 * Seattle Sports

 ## 📫 How to reach me:
 * firstname + b94 at gmail dot com
 * Email me for my IRL address and send me a postcard!
-Nothing better than getting mail that isn't bills or junk.
+Nothing better than something other than junk in the mailbox.